emmanuelarhu/AWS-re-Start-FO---v3.8.1---EN---A1-2952---GHACC14/README.md

 The Labs folder is organized by individual lab exercises, and has its own subfolder which contains the following:
 - A `README.html` file that contains instructions for completing the lab.
+- A `Lab.pdf` file that contains instructions for completing the lab.
 - A  web development files such as HTML, CSS, JavaScript, and images needed for the lab.

 Each lab folder follows a similar structure, providing all necessary files to complete the lab activities.